jarofghosts/unpm-dependents/README.md

 ## notes

-adds a resource that responds to GET requests at `/-/_view/dependedUpon/`. in order to maintain parity with npm, GET requests to this resource must inclue *at least* `startkey` as a query parameter. `startkey` specifies the module for which you want dependencies, and its value must be a JSON array with the module name as its only element. it should look like: `["modulename"]`.
+adds a resource that responds to GET requests at `/-/_view/dependedUpon/`. in order to maintain parity with npm, GET requests to this resource must include *at least* `startkey` as a query parameter. `startkey` specifies the module for which you want dependencies, and its value must be a JSON array with the module name as its only element. it should look like: `["modulename"]`.